google-research-datasets/ToTTo/README.md

 ### Dev and Test Set

 The dev and test set have three references for each example, which are added to the list at the `annotations` key.
 The test set annotations are *private* and thus not included in the data.
 If you want us to evaluate your model on the private test set, please email us at totto@google.com.
 By emailing us, you consent to being contacted by Google about your submission, this dataset or any related competitions.
-We will delete your predictions file within 60 days.

 We provide two splits within the dev and test sets - one uses previously seen combinations of table headers and one uses unseen combinations.
 The sets are marked using the `overlap_subset: bool` flag that is added to the JSON representation.
 By filtering the evaluation to examples with the flag set to `true`, you will be able to test the generalization ability of your model.